jtakayama/makahiki/doc/installation-makahiki-vagrant-environment-setup.rst

 Download the latest `Vagrant installer`_ for your host OS.

-The process to install Makahiki on a Vagrant virtual machine that is used in this guide should be compatible with all versions of Vagrant from 1.2.4 through 1.6.2.
-The latest version with which it has been tested is 1.6.2.
+The latest version of Vagrant with which this installation process has been tested is 1.6.2.

-Other versions which were directly tested for compatibility are 1.2.4, 1.3.5, and 1.4.3.
+Other versions with which this process has been tested are 1.2.4, 1.3.5, and 1.4.3.
+The installation process should work correctly on all versions from 1.2.4 through 1.6.2.

 Follow the `Vagrant installation instructions`_.